-Each TSO and NO subject to Commerce Act Part 4 regulation is required to disclose its AMP (or AMP update) each year.
-The content of an AMP is prescribed in the relevant Commerce Commission information disclosure decision.
-The AMP has a wide reach remit with each and each regulated TSO and NO must provide information on how assets are being managed for the long-term, how the required level of performance is being delivered, and how costs are efficient and performance efficiencies are being achieved.
-The AMP should also provide a basis for the ongoing assessment of asset-related risks, particularly high impact asset -related risks11.-The AMPs encompassing a variety of policies, plans, systems, processes, and so on.
+Each TSO8 and NO subject to Commerce Act Part 4 regulation is required to disclose its AMP(or AMP update) each year.
+The content of an AMP is prescribed in the relevant Commerce Commission information disclosure decision.9 The AMP has a wide remit and each regulated TSO and NO must provide information on how: assets are being managed for the long-term; the required level of performance is being delivered; costs are efficient; and, performance efficiencies are being achieved.
+The AMP should also provide a basis for the ongoing assessment of asset-related risks, particularly high impact asset-related risks10. reach, The AMPs encompassing a variety of policies, plans, systems, processes, and so on.
 Essentially, it-the AMP describes all the arrangements that support the efficient delivery of pipeline services for the long-term.